rackerlabs/docs-aws/docs/billing/index.rst

 and proportionally distribute it to each of your AWS accounts at that service level.

-For example, if you have two AWS accounts at the Aviator service level, one with $45,000 in AWS infrastructure charges and the other with $30,000 in AWS infrastructure charges, your monthly service fee would be $25,000 based on your combined AWS infrastructure charge of $75,000.
+For example, if you have two AWS accounts, one with $45,000 in AWS infrastructure charges and the other with $30,000 in AWS infrastructure charges, your monthly service fee would be $25,000 based on your combined AWS infrastructure charge of $75,000.

 During your first month with any AWS accounts at a specific service level, we prorate the monthly service fee for the remainder of the month based on